Ekakatya/customer-segmentation-abc-xyz/README.md

-# customer-segmentation-abc-xyz
-A data-driven approach to segmenting FMCG clients by profitability (ABC) and revenue stability (XYZ) to optimize resource allocation and strategic decision-making.
 # ABC+XYZ Analysis for FMCG Client Segmentation

 This project provides an extended ABC+XYZ analysis aimed at segmenting clients of an FMCG company based on their purchasing behavior.
 The segmentation is performed using two key sales metrics: **Net Sales Value (NSV)** and **Volume (in tons)**.
 This dual-metric approach offers deeper insights into client importance and demand predictability, enabling the development of flexible, region-specific business strategies.